 - Mozzarella cheese: To top off the dip.
 Since the recipe only calls for a small amount, if you don’t feel like messing with it, simply leave it out or replace it with more parmesan.

-How do you make fresh spinach artichoke dip with goat cheese and leeks? ( + tips)
+How do you make goat cheese spinach artichoke dip? ( + tips)